twisteddragons/Portfolio/Caro Dei/README.md

 During humanity's final moments, a mysterious object falls from the sky, containing within it the key to survival, or the final nail in the coffin.

-Play as a reporter investigating the nature of this object, tell what remains of the world what they must do.
+Play as a reporter investigating the nature of this object, tell what remains of the world what they must do to survive.

-Made from scratch in about 4 weeks for a Uni class about horror games.
-Will likely not update unless bugs are found.
-If you are someone whom I don't personally know who's somehow found their way here and decided to try it out, thanks!
+Made from scratch in about 4 weeks for a class about horror games.

 The code, art, story, and setting were created by Walker Jones.
 SFX were taken from a license-free SFX library.
 Some Godot tools were used as well.